The best autumn leaves in Australia

 The NSW Central West is full of deciduous trees, and has some of the best autumn leaves in NSW.
 The main streets of Orange really are orange during the autumn months, and the surrounding region is gorgeous in warmer hues.
 Why not visit a few wineries while you’re out there?

-If you’re not keen on the 3.5 hour drive to Orange, you could take the XPT from Central station.
-Then, head to Kite Street and pick up one of the eight GoGet vehicles when you want to get out of town.
+If you’re not keen on the 3.5-hour drive to Orange, you could take the XPT from Central station.

 The Southern Highlands are beautiful at the worst of times, but autumn turns the region into one of the most picturesque on the planet.
 As well as Bowral town the surrounding gardens are worth wandering through, with lots of deciduous trees lining their trails.